ubccpsc/classy/docs/deploy.md

     3. Edit the `.env` file and update the paths specified in HOST_SSL_CERT_PATH and HOST_SSL_KEY_PATH (you should just need to increment the version by 1), and
     4. Restart any services that use the SSL certificates (e.g. proxy and portal).

+5. Build the base image (see issue [#46](https://github.com/ubccpsc/classy/issues/46)).

+    ```bash
+    cd /opt/classy
+    docker build -t classy:base .
+    ```

+    Note: due to the mentioned bug, this needs to be run anytime a change is made to the _common_ package.

-5. Build and start the system:
+6. Build and start the system:

     ```bash
     cd /opt/classy